 - Root Crops

-Green Manures are living growing plants that are turned under just before maturity in order to add a variety of nutrients back into the soil.
+Green Manures are living, growing plants that are turned under just before maturity to add a variety of nutrients back into the soil.
 Depending on your growing conditions and location, you will need to determine the best time to plant and turn your green manure back into the ground.

-Mulch is another excellent way to build a super complex living soil.
-Take a look on how to create rich garden soil by mulching.
+Mulch is another excellent way to build super complex living soil.
+Take a look at how to create rich garden soil by mulching.